 I would be lying if I said I’m 100% healed because I’m not & I’m ok with that because I know in time I will be.
 Be kind & gracious to yourself.
 Don’t give yourself a time limit or get discouraged because someone you may know healed a lot sooner than you.
 There are different stages you will face as you heal & you may find yourself repeating some stages.
 Learn to forgive yourself for not walking away sooner.
 Anger was one stage I kept going back to.
 I was angry at myself for not obeying God & falling for the lies time & time again.
 I had to learn not to give in anytime I was tempted to go on social media to see what he posted or who he was with.
 I thank God for being my strength because I think my healing process would have been so much harder if I tortured myself in that way.
 I know it’s not easy but it’s something I knew I had to do for ME & it’s something that you have to do for YOU!

-I am much wiser & I have learned to truly love myself.
+I am much wiser & I have learned to truly love myself better each day.
 I have forgiven myself & him even if I never got an apology for all the pain he caused me.
 I learned that the only One who could ever love me perfectly is God.
 I learned that people will fail me, but my God never will.

-I am married to an AMAZING man who has a heart after God, who loves me & respects me as unto the Lord, who is an AMAZING father & husband – I am beyond grateful because I am undeserving of it all but God finds me worthy.
-He finds YOU worthy of mighty things.
 If my experience is one you can resonate with, I pray that you turn to the One who will never misguide you nor deceive you.
 Allow Him to sit on the throne of your heart.
 I learned to place my heart in the hands of God & in His timing He placed my heart in the hands of the one who deserved me most.
 I trust that He will do the same for you but you must let go & let God be the center of it all.
+Not for what He has to offer but for who He is.
 Allow Him to heal you.
 Allow Him to have His way in your life.
 Allow HIS will to be done.